earljonesjunior/oakst/content/notes/build-debug-exercism-vscode.md

 ### Debugging

-To configure the debugger, modify `launch.json` as such:
+To compile the code and launch the debugger, modify `launch.json` as such:

 ```json
 // launch.json